Salt Lake City Divorce Lawyer

 When facing the difficult decision to end a marriage, the guidance of experienced legal professionals can make a difference.
 At Nelson, Taylor & Associates, we are dedicated to providing comprehensive and compassionate assistance to clients in Salt Lake City who are divorcing.
 Our team of skilled family lawyers understands this life-altering transition's emotional and legal complexities.
 Whether you're dealing with an uncontested separation or a contested divorce battle, we are here to offer our expertise and support every step of the way.

 Call Nelson, Taylor & Associates today at (801) 901-7046 or contact us online to schedule a meeting with our divorce lawyer in Salt Lake City!

 Divorce is a legal process that formally terminates a marriage, allowing both parties to separate and create new lives independently.
 Various factors such as property division, alimony, child custody, and child support are addressed and legally resolved during a divorce.
 The process can be emotionally charged and legally intricate, underscoring the importance of having a knowledgeable divorce attorney.

-The laws pertaining to the various issues in a divorce are complex and nuanced.
-Our divorce lawyers are knowledgeable of all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
-We provide realistic advice about your situation and promote your rights in negotiations or in court.
+The laws pertaining to the various issues in divorce are complex and nuanced.
+Our Salt Lake City divorce lawyers know all aspects of divorce law and can provide reliable information about how the law pertains to your situation.
+We provide realistic advice about your situation and promote your rights in negotiations or court.

 - Child Support – Generally, the noncustodial parent pays support.
 We can advise you about how Utah calculates these payments.